makkus/freckles/README.rst

 Most of the above steps can be switched off, if necessary.

-Chapter #2, where we setup a Python development project
+Example #2, where we setup a Python development project
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Now, after setting up my machine with my applications and configuration files, I really need to start working on *freckles* again, because, as you can probably see, there's a lot to do still.
 Thus: